These 10 Eco-Friendly Hotels Help Reduce Your Impact on the Environment

-Earth Day may come but once a year, but for these show-stopping resorts, protecting—and restoring—the places we live and vacation in is an everyday mission.
+In celebration of World Environment Day this June 5, we're highlighting 10 show-stopping resorts where protecting—and restoring—the places we live and vacation in is an everyday mission.

 The Sumba Foundation represents Nihi Sumba’s (formerly Nihiwatu) longstanding investment in its tiny, vulnerable Indonesian island.
 A portion of hotel profits is siphoned directly into the foundation, which, over the course of the resort’s life, has raised money and muscle to build scores of water wells and stations, 16 private schools, and four medical clinics that provide healthcare to over 25,000 island inhabitants.
 That’s all in addition to the property itself, whose 33 suites and villas were hand-built using sustainable materials and whose facilities are powered by bio-fuel produced from coconuts.

 1 Hotel Brooklyn Bridge

 It may sit in one of the busiest neighborhoods and biggest cities in the world, but once you step inside the 1 Hotel Brooklyn Bridge, you’ll understand its commitment to innovate.
 Tear your eyes away from those guest room views of the bridge and Manhattan skyline and you’ll notice that everything about it—from the furniture to the building itself—was made from local and recycled materials and designed with Earth in mind.
 Showers come with hour-glass timers to encourage conserving water, guests sleep on hemp-blend mattresses wrapped in organic cotton sheets, and even the typical “Do Not Disturb” sign has been replaced with rocks instead.